 The back nine amps up the challenge with a much, much tighter feel from tee to green.
 There are some narrow landing areas, the trees feel much more on top of you and the slopes are even more pronounced.

 Probably the most notable hole is the boomerang-like par-5 14th.
-I think it features the most narrow fairway I’ve ever see on a par-5.
+I think it features the most narrow fairway I’ve ever seen on a par-5.
 It’s a huge dogleg to the right, presenting some risk/reward shortcut options if you know where you can hit and do it just perfectly.
 Otherwise, the narrow fairway slopes severely from right to left (away from the corner), making your tee shot and lay-up very uncomfortable.
 I made a mess of it, but I think it’s one you have to play many times to figure out your own strategy.
 As a first-time player, it’s just too funky to tame without a lot of luck involved.

 Overall, I enjoyed the layout and the setting is pretty nice in a secluded area with just a few homes and resort condos scattered along the edges of some holes.

 The conditions were far from pristine, but mostly playable.
 I think they had a “late” winter here and it’s a bit early in the season up in the hills, so the course is clearly still coming out of dormancy.
-The fairways are a mix of green grass coming through with dry patches underneath.
-There are a lot of bare areas I found, as well.
+The fairways were a mix of green grass coming through with dry patches underneath.
+There were a lot of bare areas I found, as well.
 The bunkers I was in had good sand.
 The greens were slow and not super great looking, but rolled true enough on putts and were mostly good outside of the sluggish speeds.

 Mountain Ranch is definitely out of the way and not worth a whole trip to Arkansas.
 If you are in this area, though, it’s worth a visit and I presume the conditions get much nicer later in spring and summer.
 This state isn’t really known much for its golf, but I am pretty satisfied with my choice as I was able to check one more state of my list.